dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

-Operon supports declaration of the following values for `IsolationLevel`:
+DBOS supports declaration of the following values for `IsolationLevel`:
 - `READ UNCOMMITTED`
 - `READ COMMITTED`
 - `REPEATABLE READ`
 - `SERIALIZABLE`

-The precise transaction semantics of these levels may vary with the capabilities of the Operon user database.
+The precise transaction semantics of these levels may vary with the capabilities of the user database.
 For example, see [isolation levels in PostgreSQL](https://www.postgresql.org/docs/current/transaction-iso.html).

 #### `@Communicator`
-Registers a function as an Operon communicator.
+Registers a function as a DBOS communicator.

 ```typescript
 @Communicator()